mavmaso/tvirus/README.md

   It's a RESTfull API for play a game, "The Resident Zombie', as a solution for proposal problem abouve.
   Same of this solution may seens over-engineered, but was to show my skill as a back-end dev.
+  The ideia here was to have the best clean code possivel with TDD, scalability and maintecible in mind.

 ### Proposal Problem